avp33/TOGHelper/README.md

 ![image](https://user-images.githubusercontent.com/5596048/114349371-a8e68000-9b1c-11eb-9c15-8a1276ab20cc.png)

-Gear checking will tell users to use sixtyupgrades if they use wowhead instead, as sixtupgrades was TOG's preferred gear checker.
+Gear checking will tell users to use sixtyupgrades if they use wowhead instead, as sixtyupgrades was TOG's preferred gear checker.
 It will also tell the user if they posted a sixtyupgrades link that was private.

 ## Configuring gear checking
 To enable gear checking on your server, you will want to be sure that TOG Helper has been added to both the server that will be receiving gear check requests and the server that will have the messages forwarded to it.